Division Links

 • Submit a Notice of Intent (NOI) requesting authorization for coverage under a Construction General Permit (CGP) through NeTCGP.

-• The fee for the Construction General Permit is $150/year.
+• The fees for the Construction General Permit can be found on the 2025 Fee schedule.
 After completing the application and payment, the project site will be issued a permit identification number, UPDES ID.

 • Permits are active for 1 year and must be renewed yearly until termination.
 An active permit is required until construction activities are completed and final stabilization is achieved.